 7. Ryogoku Kokugikan Stadium

 This is the most famous sumo stadium in Japan.
-Sumo has strong connection with Shinto, the Japanese traditional religion, and you can recognise many shinto traditions in the sports.
-For example the throwing of salt in the dohyo before the match.
+Sumo has a strong connection with Shinto, the Japanese traditional religion, and you can recognize many Shinto traditions in the sports such as throwing of salt in the dohyo before the match.
 Until the beginning of the 20th century, sumo tournaments were held outdoors at shrines and temples.
-For example The Ekoin Temple that is seen as the spiritual home of sumo because it has hosted many tournaments before the first Ryogoku Kokugikan was built in 1909.
+For example, The Ekoin Temple is seen as the spiritual home of sumo because it hosted many tournaments before the first Ryogoku Kokugikan was built in 1909.
 The current Kokugikan was built in 1985 and hosts three of the in total six annual sumo tournaments in Japan.

 The Grand Sumo Tournament

-The Grand Sumo Tournament takes places six time every year in the odd-numbered months.
+The Grand Sumo Tournament takes place six times every year in odd-numbered months.
 The first match of the day begins in the morning.
-The matches start with the lowest ranking wrestlers and gradually built up to higher ranking wrestlers.
+The matches start with the lowest-ranking wrestlers and gradually build up to higher-ranking wrestlers.
 Therefore, most people arrive at the stadium at around 2pm to watch important matches.
-It is allowed to eat and drink during the bouts, there are many venders for lunch boxes, drinks and snacks.
+It is allowed to eat and drink during the bouts, and there are many vendors for lunch boxes, drinks, and snacks.

 In recent years the sumo tournament has been very popular not only for Japanese sumo fans but also tourists, resulting in difficulties in getting tickets.
-If you are interested in watching live sumo matches, we highly recommend to join a tour.
+If you are interested in watching live sumo matches, we highly recommend joining a tour.
 It not only ensures the tickets but the knowledgeable guide provides information about the history and rules of sumo, the wrestlers, and Kokugikan.
 It is definitely more fun and interesting to watch the sumo matches knowing some background.
-Read more about our sumo tours here or if you only want tickets you can purchase your Grand Sumo Tournament tickets here.
+Read more about our sumo tours here.

 8. Sumo stables

 There is another way to experience Japanese national sport sumo by visiting sumo stables where sumo wrestlers get training.
-There are 48 active sumo stables in Japan, and over half of them are located in Ryogoku area.
-Some of them are open for public and visitors can watch sumo wrestlers’ morning training which start at around 8am.
-Some stables let visitors watch the training through windows for the safety of the visitors, while others allow visitors to watch up close as long as the visitor respect a set of rules.
-You can visit some sumo stable individually, but we highly recommend to join a tour.
+There are 48 active sumo stables in Japan, and over half of them are located in the Ryogoku area.
+Some of them are open to the public and visitors can watch sumo wrestlers’ morning training which starts at around 8am.
+Some stables let visitors watch the training through windows for the safety of the visitors, while others allow visitors to watch up close as long as the visitor respects a set of rules.
+You can visit some sumo stables individually, but we highly recommend joining a tour.
 Most sumo stables have strict rules and do not speak English.

 9. Chanko Nabe restaurants